laughingwithu/flawless-semantics-grid/README.md

 * modification of .column mixin to allow for an omega attribute;
 * feature to allow for automatic rows and columns;
 * borders and padding don't affect grid;
-* removal of padding as an option to be used as a gutter // this may be added in the future though it won't be implemented the same way that it is in semantic.gs;
+* removal of padding as an option to be used as a gutter // this may be added in the future though it won't be implemented in the same way that it is in semantic.gs;
 * support for less only at this time but this may change in the future.

 #Issues